Andre de Toth: Career

-De Toth segued from there to the film industry and worked as a writer, assistant director, editor and sometime actor.
-In 1939 he directed five films just before World War II began in Europe.
+De Toth moved on from there to the film industry and worked as a writer, assistant director, editor and sometime actor.
+In 1939, just before World War II, he directed five films, beginning in Europe.
 Several of these films received significant release in the Hungarian communities in the United States.
-He went to England, spent several years as an assistant to fellow Hungarian émigré Alexander Korda, and eventually moved to Los Angeles in 1942.
+De Toth was then sent by the Nazis to film the invasion of Poland.
+De Toth went to England, where he spent several years as an assistant to fellow Hungarian émigré Alexander Korda, and eventually moved to Los Angeles in 1942.

-Based on his Hungarian films, the production work for Korda and writing he had done on American projects during earlier stints in Los Angeles, he received an oral contract as a director at Columbia Pictures from which he ultimately extricated himself by litigation.
+Based on his Hungarian films, the production work for Korda and writing he had done on American projects during earlier stints in Los Angeles, de Toth received an oral contract as a director at Columbia Pictures from which he ultimately extricated himself by litigation.
 He preferred working as an independent and had no "A" budgets early in his career.
 Thus, he had to supplement his directing income with writing assignments, often uncredited.
 Introduced to Westerns by John Ford, he worked mostly in that genre throughout the 1950s, often bringing elements of noir style into those films.

-In 1951, he received an Oscar nomination for Best Writing (with co-writer William Bowers) for the story filmed as The Gunfighter.
+In 1951, de Toth received an Oscar nomination for Best Writing (with co-writer William Bowers) for the story filmed as The Gunfighter.

 While largely remembered as the director of the earliest and most successful 3D film, House of Wax, de Toth also directed the noir films Pitfall (1948) and Crime Wave (1954).

+He later returned to the European film industry, mainly with Italian productions, and also directed the war action film Play Dirty starring Michael Caine and Nigel Davenport.